piotrszymaniec/looty/README.md

 looty/target/web/public/main/
 ```

+### How to build for Google Chrome reviewers and release

-### Firefox no longer supports extension this, because of long process of aquiring permission and policy issues
+_Firefox no longer supports this extension, because of long process of aquiring permission and policy issues._

-### How to build for Google Chrome reviewers and release:
 Bump version number in:
 ```
 ./looty/src/main/public/manifest.json
 ./looty/src/main/scala/looty/views/HomeView.scala
 ```
  **Linux**:
 ```
 bin/deploy
 ```

 `/build/build.zip` will have the packaged file
 `/build/buildffsrc.zip` will have firefox release package file

 **Windows**:
 ```
 bin\sbt-win.cmd
 ```
 in sbt, you can optionally run
 ```
 clean
 ```
 which clears cache and contents of build directory.
 After that run:
 ```
 compile
 fullOptJS
 ```

 Because windows does not come with default zip command line tool, which could automate this part, we have to zip files ourselves. :crying_cat_face:
 Zip following files and directories into choose-some-name.zip
-(for installation in ff change extension to irx)

     jslib/
     images/
     less/